 Are you paying for the shopping experience?
 For the designer or foreign label?
 For the high prices?

-The influencers who attended the Palessi event truly believed the shoes were higher quality.
-Essentially, you can buy clothing, shoes and accessories for 1,800 percent less than top brands that are virtually identical in style, quality and look!
+The influencers who attended the Palessi event truly believed the shoes were of higher quality.
+Essentially, you can buy clothing, shoes, and accessories for 1,800 percent less than top brands that are virtually identical in style, quality, and look!
 Of course, you won’t get the designer tag or trappings, but is it really worth paying hundreds of dollars for a name and fancier packaging?

 The next time you find yourself falling for an outrageously overpriced product, ask yourself what you’re truly paying for.
 You work hard for your money — don’t waste it on a name.

 Your Turn: Are you surprised by the results of the Palessi experiment?
 Why or why not?
 Share your thoughts on the social experiment in the comments below.